Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The most common disease is caused by:
+The disease is most often caused by:

 - respiratory viruses (respiratory syncytial virus, influenza viruses, adenoviruses, etc.);

-- Pneumococcus;
+- pneumococcus;

-- haemophilus influenzae;
+- Haemophilus influenzae;

-- moraxella;
+- Moraxella;

 - mycoplasma;

-- chlamydia, and others.
+- chlamydia, etc.

-- primary lesion of large and medium bronchi;
+- predominantly affecting large and medium bronchi;

 - in most cases, relatively low activity of the inflammatory process in the bronchial mucosa;

-- absence of significant bronchial obstruction.
+- absence of significant broncho-obstructive disorders.

 - age over 40 years;

-- hyperreactivity of bronchial mucosa;
+- hyperreactivity of the bronchial mucosa;

-- family propensity to bronchopulmonary diseases;
+- family history of bronchopulmonary diseases;

-The listed "endogenous" risk factors, and possibly some other "biological defects", do not belong to the mandatory (obligate) mechanisms of the emergence of endobronchitis, appear to be important predisposing factors facilitating the pathogenic effect on the bronchial mucosa of tobacco smoke, volatile pollutants and viral-bacterial infection .
+The listed “endogenous” risk factors, and possibly some other “biological defects”, are not among the obligatory (mandatory) mechanisms for the development of endobronchitis, but appear to be important predisposing factors that facilitate the pathogenic effects of tobacco smoke, volatile pollutants, and viral-bacterial infections on the bronchial mucosa.

 - Focal dystrophy and death of ciliated cells with the formation of “bald spots”.